 Cannot process enough water for a group/cooking

 Pump water filters are, essentially, sip/squeeze/straw filters with a pump attached that saves you having to suck the H2O through the filter.
-As such, they’re a far better option for processing larger quantities of water.
+As such, they’re a far better option for processing larger quantities of water, which you'll need for filling a decent sized hydration bladder.
 As with most filters, pump-style models are effective in eliminating bacteria and protozoa, but only a few, high-end models will take care of viruses.
 The only downsides to pump filters are their lofty RRP, bulkiness, and need for frequent (and fiddly) maintenance.

 The Katadyn Hiker Pro Microfilter is our pick of the bunch.